yc1838/WorkOutThatLazyBrain/README.md

 ## Devvit React Starter

-A starter to build web applications on Reddit's developer
+A starter to build web applications on Reddit's developer platform

 - [Devvit](https://developers.reddit.com/): A way to build and deploy immersive games on Reddit
 - [Vite](https://vite.dev/): For compiling the webView